GreepyBrains/TROTM-SourceCode/README.md

 # TROTM-SourceCode
-This is the source code to my Ludum Dare entry.
-(Its dirty code!)
+This is the source code to my Ludum Dare 39 entry.